bas-ansible-roles-collection/postgresql9-server/CHANAGELOG.md

 ### Added

 * Better typical usage in README
+* Note on how per-database tasks are required for enabling PostgreSQL extensions

 ### Fixed

 * Minor README corrections
 * Logic for conditional tasks
+* Syntax highlighting in README

+### CHANGED

+* Local, non-socket, connections now use MD5 (i.e. password) authentication over the default 'ident' method to support the use of scripts connecting to a local PostgreSQL instance

 ## 0.1.0 - 30/03/2016